hausfath/SimMod/README.md

 The BEAM carbon model overestimates 2100 atmospheric CO2 concentrations by ~25% relative to RCP scenarios.
-Using the pulse response carbon model is recommended for the time being.# SimMod
+Using the pulse response carbon model is recommended for the time being.

+The latest BEAM model can be found here: https://github.com/RDCEP/BEAM-carbon/find/master

+## License
+This code is distributed under the Apache 2 License.